Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 When we access variables out of scope, we get errors.
 We often get errors like `NameError`.

-We will often make **local variables** within functions, that are scoped to that function.
+We often make **local variables** within functions.
+Those variables are locally scoped to the function in which they are created.

 ## Check for Understanding